 The firm targets 22 UK universities each year: it attends law fairs, hosts drinks receptions and organises various negotiation competitions and skill sessions as well.
 Kularatne advises students to engage with the firm if it visits their campus “to get the best out of us.”

 The firm runs three vacation schemes each year: two three-week schemes in the summer, and one seven-day scheme in the winter.
 There are 40 places available across the three schemes, and candidates are paid £360 per week.
 Around 1,500 people apply for the vacation scheme every year.
 We're told somewhere between 50 and 60% of each trainee intake has completed the scheme.

 Applications for the vacation scheme begin with an online form that touches on an applicant's academic history, work experience, business knowledge and interest in Norton Rose Fulbright.
 “We're looking at the skills and qualities which an individual can bring to the practice, along with a genuine interest in and awareness of commercial issues,” our trainee recruitment sources say.
 “Accurate spelling and grammar are essential too.”

-Those who impress go on to complete an assessment day similar to the one outlined below, and from here the firm chooses its vac schemers.
+Those who impress go on to complete an assessment day similar to the one outlined in the section below, and from here the firm chooses its vac schemers.

 Vac schemers spend their visit in two departments, sharing an office with an associate or a partner.
 They're also assigned a trainee buddy.
-In the past attendees have completed drafting assignments, attended meetings, sat in on conference calls and undertook research tasks.
-“Norton Rose Fulbright is a people place, so get to know as many people as you can here – the partners in particular,” advised one of the firm's current trainees.
+In the past, attendees have completed drafting assignments, attended meetings, sat in on conference calls and undertaken research tasks.
+“Get to know as many people as you can here – the partners in particular,” advised one of the firm's current trainees.